kilipan/zilpzalp/README.md

 A wonky 28-key, column-staggered, unibody-split keyboard made with fantastic FOSS software: [ergogen](https://github.com/ergogen/ergogen) and [KiCad](https://www.kicad.org/).

 ## WARNING: WIP!
 Nothing in this repository has been tested (yet).
 There is no firmware available (yet).
-Getting anything manufactured is at your own risk!
+Get anything manufactured at your own risk!

 ## Inspiration
 - the [aptmak](https://github.com/apsu/aptmak) keymap